Testing the isotropy of high energy cosmic rays using spherical needlets: Simulating cosmic ray emission

 In practice, instruments observe the sky unevenly.
-The capability of the instrument to observe in a particular direction of the sky depends on the field of view of the instrument, and on the orientation of the instrument with respect to the sky (which itself depends on the sidereal time).
-From the properties of the instrument and the geometry of the observations, one can infer an equivalent observing time as a function of direction on the sky, i.e. a function on the sphere that modulates the probability of detection of the observed cosmic rays.
-As an illustration, we have displayed on Figure~\ref{fig:auger_coverage} a Mollweide projection of the coverage map associated with the Pierre Auger observatory, in Galactic coordinates, computed following section 2 in \cite{2001APh....14..271S}.
-This coverage map has been generated assuming a maximum accepted zenith angle for incoming cosmic rays of $\theta_{\rm zenith}=60$, and uniform distribution of observation periods in universal time (and hence, a coverage that depends exclusively of the declination, not the right ascension, in equatorial coordinates).
-The effect of the precession of equinoxes has been neglected for generating this coverage map (the perturbations it would generate are very tiny as compared to what we can measure with about 100 events, as currently available).
+The capability of the instrument to observe in a particular direction of the sky depends on the field of view of the instrument and on the orientation of the instrument with respect to the sky (which itself depends on the sidereal time).
+From the properties of the instrument and the geometry of the observations, one can infer an equivalent observing time as a function of direction on the sky, that is, a function on the sphere that modulates the probability of detection of the observed cosmic rays.
+As an illustration, we have displayed on Figure~\ref {fig:auger_exposure} a Mollweide projection of the exposure map associated with the Pierre Auger Observatory, in Galactic coordinates, computed following Section 2 in \citet{2001APh....14..271S}.
+This exposure map has been generated assuming a maximum accepted zenith angle for incoming cosmic rays of $\theta_{\mathrm{zenith}}=60^\circ$ and uniform distribution of observation periods in universal time (and hence, an exposure that depends exclusively of the declination, not the right ascension, in equatorial coordinates).
+The effect of the precession of equinoxes has been neglected for generating this exposure map (the perturbations it would generate are very tiny as compared to what we can measure with about 100 events, as currently available).